galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 {: .hands_on}

 > ### {% icon details %} PanCancer Aberrant Pathway Activity Analysis `pancancer_classifier.py` inputs
->    - \--genes: 	comma separated string of HUGO symbols for target genes or targenes_list.csv file
+>    - \--genes: Comma separated string of HUGO symbols for target genes or targenes_list.csv file
->    - \--diseases: 	comma separated string of disease types/TCGA acronyms for classifier
+>    - \--diseases: Comma separated string of disease types/TCGA acronyms for classifier
->    - \--folds: 	number of cross validation folds
+>    - \--folds: Number of cross validation folds
->    - \--drop: 	drop the input genes from the X matrix
+>    - \--drop: Drop the input genes from the X matrix
->    - \--seed: 	value specifies the initial value of the random number seed
+>    - \--seed: Value specifies the initial value of the random number seed
->    - \--copy_number: 	optional flag to supplement copy number to define Y
+>    - \--copy_number: Optional flag to supplement copy number to define Y
->    - \--filter_count: 	int of low count of mutation to include disease
+>    - \--filter_count: Integer number for minimum count of mutations to include per disease
->    - \--filter_prop: 	float of low proportion of mutated samples per disease
+>    - \--filter_prop: Floating value for minimum proportion of mutated samples per disease
->    - \--num_features: 	int of number of genes to include in classifier
+>    - \--num_features: Integer number for genes to include in classifier
->    - \--alphas: 	comma separated string of alphas to test in pipeline
+>    - \--alphas: Comma separated string of alphas to test in pipeline
->    - \--l1_ratios: 	comma separated string of l1 parameters to test
+>    - \--l1_ratios: Comma separated string of l1 parameters to test
->    - \--alt_genes: 	comma separated string of alternative genes to test
+>    - \--alt_genes: Comma separated string of alternative genes to test
->    - \--alt_diseases: 	comma separated string of alternative diseases to test
+>    - \--alt_diseases: Comma separated string of alternative diseases to test
->    - \--alt_filter_count: 	int of low count of mutations to include alt_diseases
+>    - \--alt_filter_count: Integer number for minimum count of mutations to include per alt_diseases
->    - \--alt_filter_prop: 	float of low proportion of mutated samples alt_disease
+>    - \--alt_filter_prop: Floating value for minimum proportion of mutated samples alt_disease
->    - \--alt_folder: 	string of where to save the classifier figures
+>    - \--alt_folder: String for location to save the classifier figures
->    - \--remove_hyper: 	store_true: remove hypermutated samples
+>    - \--remove_hyper: Store_true: remove hypermutated samples
->    - \--keep_intermediate: 	store_true: keep intermediate roc curve items
+>    - \--keep_intermediate: Store_true: keep intermediate roc curve items
->    - \--x_matrix: 	string of which feature matrix to use
+>    - \--x_matrix: File name of features gene expression matrix to use
->    - \--classifier_folder: 	String of the location of classifier data {: .details}
+>    - \--classifier_folder: String of the location to store classifier data {: .details}

 > ### {% icon comment %} Outputs
->    - Several outputs are generated from this step: A combined disease model (Pan-model) and individual disease models are generated.
+> Several outputs are generated from this step: A combined disease model (Pan-model) and individual disease models are generated.
 Logistic regression with elastic net penalization outputs sparse classifiers with 150-250 genes whose scores or weights are important for classification tasks.
 This tool computes predictions, accuracy measurements and measures AUROC and AUPR curves for the combined disease model (Pan-model).
 Additionally, the output also includes above performance and prediction metrics when the pan-model applied to alternative genes and cancer types.
 An overall model statistics are provided in the form of classifier summary.
 Additionally, a tabular output that includes each gene mutation and copy number counts per each targene and proportions in various diseases is listed.
 >    - Log file for script run and additional information
 >    - alt_gene_alt_disease_summary.tsv
 >    - alt_summary_counts.csv